Sociologist Alice Goffman claims that “IRB guidelines” prevent her from disclosing the location where she was interrogated by police.

 Campos ran the claim by three Philadelphia police officers.
 They doubt the story, noting that “as a matter of basic security, all personnel are prohibited from bringing weapons into interrogation rooms, let alone placing guns on a table where they could be seized by a suspect.”
 Campos hints that Goffman may be confusing her experience with a scene in the movie Menace II Society.
 He then reports,

 When asked by email where she was interrogated, Goffman declined to provide this information on the grounds that doing so would be “stepping far outside the IRB guidelines for protecting the identities of human subjects.”
-Why an institutional review board would protect the identities of the officers who interrogated her, who were not her research subjects, is unclear.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.